Written by Arkaprabha Das.

 Many non-vegetarians often talk about how lucky they are to be able to have butter chicken, but then when they get to have dal makhani, they realise maybe vegetarians are not really missing out on anything.
 Dal makhani has become almost a staple food in India and is available across many restaurants all over the country.

 Biriyani is often stated as not just food but an emotion.
 There are more than 50 types of biriyani all over India and the world and almost every state in India has its own variant.
-Though many claims that the top 5 variants are Mughlai biriyani, Lucknowi biriyani, Kolkata biriyani, Hyderabadi biriyani and Ambur biriyani, but almost all the types something unique about their taste and texture.
+Though many claim that the top 5 variants are Mughlai biriyani, Lucknowi biriyani, Kolkata biriyani, Hyderabadi biriyani and Ambur biriyani, but almost all the types have something unique about their taste and texture.

 Although this is just a dish which has rice cooked with meat and spices, from the Kings of medieval India to the millennials of the 21st century all have agreed to the happiness this dish can bring to them.

 Doesn’t just the picture make you feel like these warm fried rounds made of milk and sugar are calling you to grab as many as you can and savour it until there is no one to disturb you during this mouth-watering journey?
 There are many desserts in India, but one dessert out of all which can any day top the charts is gulab jamun.
 People almost fear and hope to never get diabetes otherwise they would receive a red sign on this sweet dish.